 The result?
-Aguri Art received over 600 entries in the first two months – ranging from an entire pre-school class providing glitter-based colour schemes, to professional artists creating time-lapse paintings, the creation of Forza 3 in-game liveries, and even a song!
+Aguri Art received over 600 entries in the first two months – ranging from an entire pre-school class providing glitter-based colour schemes to professional artists creating time-lapse paintings, the creation of Forza 3 in-game liveries, and even a song!
 All entries were shared via the team account.

 Why does this matter?
-Those initial 600 entries led to thousands of shares, which in turn led to hundreds more entries, while also driving increased traffic to the team’s website and growing its social media following exponentially.
+Those initial 600 entries led to thousands of shares, which in turn led to hundreds of more entries, while also driving increased traffic to the team’s website and growing its social media following exponentially.